MatthieuRochette/gomoku/README.md

 - Run `make`, which will create an executable copy of main.py, and pass this copy's path to your piksvork manager program.

 ## Authors
+- Matthieu Rochette
 - Theo Rohmer
-- Matthieu Rochette (myself)

 ## License

-Free of use, but please do mention a link to this repository.
+Free of use, but please do mention a link to this repository if used elsewhere.
-Also, don't use for cheating in your studies !
+Also, don't use this for cheating in your studies ; I see you, dear Epitech student !